CubedProgrammer/CubedProgrammerCInputOutput/README.md

 Param close is a pointer to a function, it must return zero on success, and take in a void pointer as a parameter, which will be src.

 Opens a cpcio_istream.
+#### cpcio_rd(is,buf,sz)
+Param is is a cpcio_istream.

+Param buf is a void pointer to a buffer, the data will be written to it.

+Param sz is the number of bytes to read.

+Reads up to sz bytes and returns the number of bytes read, stores the data in buf.
 #### cpcio_getc_is(is)
 Param is is a cpcio_istream.